Stability of Coassociative Conical Singularities: Examples of coassociative 4-folds with conical singularities

-\begin{ack} The author wishes to particularly thank Dominic Joyce for useful conversations and University College, Oxford, for hospitality during the course of this project.
+\begin{ack} The author particularly thanks Robert Bryant, Dominic Joyce and Alexei Kovalev for useful conversations, and University College, Oxford, for hospitality during the course of this project.
+The author also thanks the referee for helpful comments and suggestions.
 The author is currently supported by an EPSRC Career Acceleration Fellowship. \end{ack}